umbraco/UmbracoDocs/Reference/Searching/Examine/Indexing/index.md

 ### Overriding index creation

 You can completely take control of the whole Umbraco index creation logic by replacing the default implementation of `IUmbracoIndexesCreator`.

+A few examples of why you might want to override the index creation:

-You might want to do this to customize the default analyzer used in the built in indexes, change the `IValueSetValidator`, modify field definitions, change the location of where the indexes are stored, or potentially completely replace the indexes with your own entirely custom implementation.
+* To customize the default analyzer used in the built in indexes
+* Change the `IValueSetValidator`
+* Modify field definitions
+* Change the location of where the indexes are stored, or
+* Completely replace the indexes with your own entirely custom implementation

 As an example, to change the `IValueSetValidator` for the MemberIndex in the above example: